godzilla-reject/Mage-Metal_Backup/Character Creation Playtest 1 Packet.md

 ---
 cssclasses: [clean-embeds]
 ---
-*For my best friends, Brody, Josh, Caleb, Konnar, Matthew and everyone else.
-I made this game, and all in the future, for us.*
+*For my best friends*

+*I made this game, and all in the future, for us.*
 ```table-of-contents
 ```
 # *Foreword*
 It is rare that I am without word.